HelderGualberto/MQTT-data-flow/README.md

 # Script Parameters
 The script has 2 required parameters, and one optional.
 These are:

 (required) First parameter - The number of messages that will be send in one second.
-(That can be called data flow) \n (required) Second parameter - The time while the client will stay sending messages, with the previous data flow \n (optional) Third parameter - The number of clients that will be sending messages simultaneously (default value is 1) \n
+(That can be called data flow)

+(required) Second parameter - The time while the client will stay sending messages, with the previous data flow

+(optional) Third parameter - The number of clients that will be sending messages simultaneously (default value is 1)

 # Example of use
 python mqtt-flow-mesurer.py 10 3 5